mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/23/day-277/">October 23, 2017</a></small></div>
-<p><strong>Trump will spend at least $430,000 of his own money to cover the legal costs his aides have incurred related to the Russia investigation</strong>.
+<p><strong>Trump will spend at least $430,000 of his own money to cover the legal costs his aides have incurred related to the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 The <a href="https://whatthefuckjusthappenedtoday.com/2017/09/19/day-243/#4-trump-is-paying-legal-fees-related">RNC has paid</a> roughly $430,000 to lawyers representing Trump and Trump Jr. The White House said Trump has pledged to spend the same amount, from his personal finances, "to defray the costs of legal fees for his associates, including former and current White House aides." (<a href="https://www.axios.com/scoop-trump-pledges-to-personally-pay-some-legal-bills-of-wh-staff-and-associates-2499448011.html">Axios</a> / <a href="https://www.washingtonpost.com/news/post-politics/wp/2017/10/21/trump-pledges-to-spend-at-least-430000-of-his-own-money-to-cover-aides-legal-costs-related-to-russia-probes/">Washington Post</a>)</p>